The Canadian Board Diversity Council (CBDC) Get on Board Governance Education Program prepares you for the boardrooms of tomorrow.

 Diverse Learning Environment

 Receive instruction in an intimate learning environment from top-rated, experienced board members, academics and other governance professionals who will provide you with hands-on individualized guidance.
+Thank you to our national instructional Partners:

 Participate in the most affordably-priced governance education of its kind in Canada.